 Presentations are a key part of education and business.
 Explaining an idea to a group, and increasingly gathering their feedback and viewpoints, is a crucial part of communication.

-Here are 10 presentation software tools to help you in 2016…or why not check out our latest update (10 Awesome PowerPoint Alternatives for 2017)
+Here are 10 presentation software tools to help you in 2016…or why not check out our latest update - The Best 10 PowerPoint Alternatives in 2018.

 Check out our recent Infographic as well: The PowerPoint Alternatives Universe

 Although we definitely fall on the side of PowerPoint fans rather than haters, this is one of our favourite PowerPoint alternatives – especially for very visual slides with limited text.
 Very easy to use, making beautiful slides even if your own design skills are fairly limited.
 Plus, you can save the result as a PowerPoint file meaning it works with Glisser of course!

 Seriously challenging (if not superseding) Haiku Deck for the quality of the visuals you can produce is Canva.
 With perhaps one of the easiest registration and get-started processes out there, this is a great piece of software to deliver high-quality presentation content at warp speed.
 You’ve the option to download your content as a PDF which means, you’ve guessed it, you can drop it straight into Glisser and make it interactive as well.

 Google Slides is now the granddaddy of collaborative presentation creation tools – the simplest way to get lots of team members contributing to and accessing slides as they are developed and refined.
 Whilst it still feels a bit limited in features compared to the colossus that PowerPoint has become, all the basics are there and the tools and layout will be most familiar to those used to the Microsoft suite.
 Saves as PDF or PPT – say no more.